-Augustana College affirms its commitment to promote the goals of fairness and equity in all aspects of the educational enterprise.
+Augustana University affirms its commitment to promote the goals of fairness and equity in all aspects of the educational enterprise.

 The policies and procedures identified on this website pertain to discrimination and bias related misconduct and include all forms of sexual misconduct such as harassment, non-consensual contact, rape and exploitation.
 Other inappropriate conduct such as hazing, bullying and stalking is also included here.